Cyber Crimes

 Potential Statute of Limitations Offenses to Federal Cyber Crime Charges

 Pursuant to 18 USC 3282, the statute of limitations for prosecuting a federal cyber crime is five years from the date of the criminal activity.
 This is irrespective of the type of cyber crime.
 This means that if the federal government waits longer than five years to indict an individual who was allegedly engaged in computer fraud, the charge may not be pursued.
-If you find yourself in this circumstance, contact the cyber crime lawyers at Brandon Sample PLC to raise this defense on your behalf.
+If you find yourself in this circumstance, contact the Criminal Center to raise this defense on your behalf.

 What are the Federal Sentencing Guidelines?